akshitkrnagpal/youtube-api-demo/README.md

 ## How to Start

-- `git clone https://github.com/akshitkrnagpal/youtube-api-demo.git` or Download and extract zip.
+- Download and extract zip.
-- `cd youtube-api-demo`
-- `yarn install`
+- Install dependencies `yarn install`
+- Rename `/src/app/config.sample.js` to `/src/app/config.js`.
+- Replace Youtube API Key in `config.js`
 - `yarn start`

+## Demo

+The demo is also hosted on https://akshitkrnagpal.github.io/youtube-api-demo/